yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 be fast so that we have a shot at being quasi-realtime, or to at least finish the computation overnight on a server farm [1].

-[1]: The state as of me leaving the company is that for small scenes it took tens of seconds to get something, and minutes to get something useful.
-This degraded to having to do overnight runs for larger scenes.
+[1]: The state as of me leaving the company is that for small scenes it took seconds to get something, and minutes to get something useful.
+This degraded to having to do overnight runs for large and huge scenes.
 The problem is hard.

 The team warmup focused on one particularly computationally demanding part of the evaluation
 process: the daylight evaluation.
 For the uninitiated, daylight evaluation is something that tells